GreptimeTeam/docs/docs/v0.9/en/user-guide/concepts/data-model.md

 ## Model

 GreptimeDB uses the time-series table to guide the organization, compression, and expiration management of data.
-The data model is mainly based on the table model in relational databases while considering the characteristics of metrics, logs and events data.
+The data model is mainly based on the table model in relational databases while considering the characteristics of metrics, logs, and events data.

 All data in GreptimeDB is organized into tables with names.
 Each data item in a table consists of three types of columns: `Tag`, `Timestamp`, and `Field`.